 Pro Tip: Balloon tours start at sunrise because of the optimal wind conditions.

-One of the first UNESCO World Heritage List sites designated in Turkey, the Goreme Open-Air Museum is an outdoor complex of monasteries and churches from the 10th, 11th, and 12th centuries.
+Göreme National Park was one of the first UNESCO World Heritage List sites designated in Turkey.
+Nearby, just east of the town of Goreme, the Goreme Open-Air Museum is an outdoor complex of monasteries and cave churches cut into volcanic rock from the 10th, 11th, and 12th centuries.
 Many of the chapels were carved from the stone mountains and some have frescoes that remarkably still retain their original colors.

 Highlights of the Goreme Open-Air Museum include the Nunnery, a seven-story rock sculpture, which contained a nunnery with a dining hall, kitchen, and chapel, the Apple Church with four columns and a central dome with detailed frescoes of scenes from the Bible and the life of Christ, and the Dark Church, which is accessed by a winding tunnel and has wall murals with scenes from the Annunciation, Journey to Bethlehem, Nativity, Baptism, Last Supper, and Crucifixion.